bitaemi/rxjs-reactive-patterns/README.md

             notify          <----------> call the callbacks of onMouseMove  directly

-            PUBLIC notifyObservers <---------> !
+            PUBLIC notifyObservers <--------->!
 NO ANALOGIE - THIS IS A MAJOR DIFFERENCE -

             We are NOT ABLE TO TRIGGER EVENTS ON BEHALF OF THE BROWSER (the mouse movement, for example

-            is an internal implementation of the Browser, private!
+            is an internal implementation of the Browser, private!)

 with the Observer Pattern, unlike the case of Browser Events any of the Observers can

 trigger the emission of new values for all the other registered Observers.

-This is unlike the case of browser callbacks -  we can only register callbacks and get back data.
+This is unlike the case of browser call-backs - we can only register call-backs and get back data.

 ```TypeScript
 // similar to registering the onMouseMove and onClick in Subject's collection of Observers: